 Other bonuses in the Martha’s Vineyard suite include a writing desk outfitted with regional guides and magazines, and a walk-in nook by the front door with two luggage racks and cubbies.
 I could easily envision these cubbies occupied with an assortment of little shoes, beach hats, and all the fixings for a fun-filled family day in Cape Cod.

 Additionally, guests in this suite enjoy a semi-private outdoor seating area with table and chairs.

-Several extra hospitality touches enhanced our experience at Sesuit Harbor House.
+Several extra hospitality touches enhanced my experience at Sesuit Harbor House.

 For instance, a vase of brilliant yellow sunflowers in the bathroom looked so perfect I thought they were silk—until I realized they were a fresh bouquet!

 Also in the bathroom, I found plenty of fluffy white towels; a black makeup towel; blow-dryer; a full line of eco-friendly Further soaps, lotions, shampoos, conditioners, and bath gels (with more under the counter); and an extra chest of storage drawers.

 Off the living room, a large closet held an assortment of extra pillows, extra blankets, hangers, a fan, an iron and ironing board, and a beach bag.